Pittawat2542/thailand-earthquake-visualizer/README.md

 [https://earthquake.tmd.go.th/inside.html?ps=200](https://earthquake.tmd.go.th/inside.html?ps=200)

 This page provides a more comprehensive and up-to-date list of earthquakes than the previously used RSS feed.

+## Interactivity

+### Timeline Navigation
+- **Zoom**: Use mouse wheel/touchpad to zoom in and out of the timeline
+- **Pan**: Click and drag horizontally to move through the timeline when zoomed in
+- **Reset**: Click the "Reset Zoom" button (appears when zoomed in) to return to the default view
+- **Zoom Hint**: A subtle visual cue helps new users discover the zoom functionality

+### Data Filtering

+- **Recent Events**: By default, only shows earthquakes that occurred after March 28, 2025
+- **All Events**: Option to view the complete historical dataset
+- The filter preference is saved in localStorage for persistence between sessions

 ## Data Fetching Approach